instana/instana-grafana-datasource/README.md

 ![custom plot graph](https://raw.githubusercontent.com/instana/instana-grafana-datasource/master/screenshots/v3.1.0/custom-metrics.gif)

+#### Change legend format

+To adjust the legend display you can provide an own "Legend format".
+Supported values for replacement are:

+- $label - the entity label
+- $host - the corresponding host MAC address
+- $pid - the corresponding PID
+- $timeShift - corresponding timeShift
+- $metric - the displayed metric
+- $type - the entity type
+- $name - a label alternative
+- $index - index in the list

 ### Infrastructure Analyze

 For self-hosted installations, BeeInstana is required for this endpoint group.
 See this [documentation for enabling BeeInstana](https://www.ibm.com/docs/en/instana-observability/current?topic=openshift-enabling-optional-features#beeinstana-metrics-pipeline).